Lion-class battlecruiser: Propulsion

-The Lion-class ships were equipped with two sets of Parsons direct-drive steam turbines, each of which drove two propeller shafts.
+The Lion-class ships were equipped with two sets of Parsons steam turbines, each of which drove two propeller shafts.
 Their three-bladed propellers were 12 ft 3 in in diameter on the inner shafts and those on the outer shafts were 11 ft 8 in in diameter.
 The turbines, rated at 70000 shp, used steam provided by forty-two Yarrow boilers that operated at a pressure of 235 psi.
 Lion did not reach her designed speed of 28 kn during her sea trials despite exceeding 76000 shp, but Princess Royal achieved 28.5 kn.
 The ships carried 3500 LT of coal and an additional 1135 LT of fuel oil that was sprayed on the coal to increase its burn rate.
 At full capacity, they could steam for 5610 nmi at a speed of 10 knots.

 Armament

 The Lion-class ships mounted eight BL 13.5-inch Mark V guns in four twin hydraulically powered gun turrets, designated 'A', 'B', 'Q' and 'Y'.
 Unlike the two previous classes of battlecruiser in the Royal Navy, which had turrets fore, aft and on each side of the ship, the Lion-class ships had their main armament mounted in a single line from front to rear, with 'B' turret superfiring over 'A' turret, 'Q' turret mounted amidships, and 'Y' turret aft.
 The guns had elevation ranges from −3° to +20°; their gunsights were limited to +15° until super-elevating prisms were installed before the Battle of Jutland in May 1916 to allow full elevation.
 They fired 1250 lb projectiles at a muzzle velocity of 2540 ft/s; at +20° elevation, they had a range of 23820 yd.
 Their rate of fire was two rounds per minute.
 The ships carried a total of 880 rounds during wartime for 110 shells per gun.

 The secondary armament of the Lion class consisted of sixteen BL 4-inch Mark VII guns, most of which were mounted in casemates in single mounts.
 The guns had maximum elevations of +15°, which gave them a range of 11400 yd.
 They fired 31 lb projectiles at muzzle velocities of 2821 ft/s.
 They were provided with 150 rounds per gun.
 The ships were fitted with two 21 in submerged torpedo tubes, one on each broadside.